 Exhibition at the British Museum

 We are collaborating with the British Museum to provide you with an exceptional cultural and historic experience.
-As part of the course, you will have the opportunity to attend a lecture relating to culture and society.
-This will also include admission to an exhibition at the British Museum.
+As part of the course, you will attend a unique lecture by Dr Christopher Spring entitled Apartheid and Language in South Africa followed by admission to the South Africa: the art of a nation exhibition.

 About the exhibition